Making Video: How I Made this Online Marketing Video

 How to Make a Marketing Video

 In order to make a marketing video, you first have to know as much as you can about the product and its customers.
-So, my first step is to learn all about the product, her website.
+So, my first step is to learn all about the product, which in this case is her website.

 Phase 1: Pre-Production